-R1 Rail Corridor

-Objective To provide for a strategic rail corridor and associated physical infrastructure.
+R1 Rail Corridor Objective To provide for a strategic rail corridor and associated physical infrastructure.

 The protection of the designed route of the extension of the Clonsilla to Parkway rail line to Navan differs from most of the land use zoning objectives included in this Development Plan.
 It has a single purpose use which is to protect the detailed designed route from development which would compromise its future delivery.
-It is not necessary to therefore identify the suitability or otherwise of individual uses on said lands as the intention of Meath County Council is clear.
+It is not necessary to therefore identify the suitability or otherwise of individual uses on said lands as the intention of Navan Town Council & Meath County Council is clear.
 An Interface with the Detailed Design of the Rail Line is also indicated between the Trim Road and Carriage Road which corresponds with possible further infrastructural works primarily relating to access to serve the Navan Central Train Station.
 The purpose of the interface is to ensure that development proposals which may be advanced in this area are consistent with the detailed designed route and which would not compromise its future delivery.
 It does not seek to sterilise future development or in any way impact upon any permitted development.
 In the event that vehicular and pedestrian access is provided within the lands identified for the B1 "Town Centre" land use zoning objective which would also serve the location of the Navan Central Station, the need for this interface would dissipate.
 All planning applications which adjoin the R1 "Rail Corridor" land use zoning objective or the identified interface shall be referred to Iarnród Éireann - Irish Rail for comment and shall be taken into consideration by the Planning Authority in deciding any such development management proposals.

-WLWhite LandsObjectiveTo protect strategic lands from inappropriate forms of development which would impede the orderly expansion of Navan.
+WL White Lands Objective To protect strategic lands from inappropriate forms of development which would impede the orderly expansion of Navan.

-These are strategic lands located adjoining the 2 no. sites identified for the proposed Regional Hospital and their designation is to allow for a long term, integrated approach to the taken to the expansion of an urban area.
+These are strategic lands located adjoining the site identified for the proposed Regional Hospital and their designation is to allow for a long term, integrated approach to the taken to the expansion of an urban area.
+It is not generally envisaged that development proposals will be brought forward during the life of this Development Plan for such lands.
 No indication is therefore generally offered regarding the suitability or otherwise of individual uses on said lands within this Development Plan.
+The acceptability of specific proposals for development on the lands prior to that time, e.g. an expansion to an existing permitted business, will be considered on their merits.
 It is vital that such lands are protected against developments which would impede the orderly expansion of an urban area.
-Should the Planning Authority be satisfied that a project proposed for lands with a white land designation would assist with the implementation of the Economic Strategy, these lands can be released for development during the plan period.